-You make decisions based on data.
-Problem is, most companies aren’t using their data to the capacity they could be.
+The problem is, most companies aren’t using their data to the capacity they could be.
 It’s almost a universal problem, and it means you’re leaving money on the table.

 You see, the current structure of the modern marketing stack leads to a large amount of data fragmentation.
-As we collect more and more data, it’s becoming increasingly hard to piece together and manage that data, and more importantly, to use that data in real-time to build better campaigns.
+As we collect more and more data, it’s becoming increasingly difficult to piece together and manage that data, and more importantly, to use that data in real-time to build better campaigns.

 Though it wasn’t intended, the last two articles I wrote on the PlainFlow blog have formed a series: